Springfield Hellcat vs Sig P365: A Comprehensive Analysis

 The P365 has been my go-to carry gun for quite some time, and it has never been spotted.
 Even when carried OWB, you can’t see it.

-The Hellcat is still new, and it’s not even technically shipping to distributors just yet so holsters are hard to find.
-I managed to make the Comfort Cling work with it.
+The Hellcat is still new, so holsters are hard to find.
+Yet, Clinger Holsters has multiple holsters available for it.
 It conceals just as easy.
 The gun disappears under my shirt, and I can carry it all day comfortably.

 Both SIG and Springfield Armory have created guns that are near pocket pistol size, so concealing either is rather simple.